Natural Monument of Carenque: Criticism

-In August 2020, António Galopim de Carvalho, a geologist and former director of the National Museum of Natural History and Science, Lisbon says he felt like “crying” the last time he was there because “it's turned into a dump.
-The native vegetation, wild, has been advancing and is destroying the slab, which is only 15 centimeters thick”.
-In 2000, the creation of a museum and interpretive center was approved by the Municipality of Sintra, but never got off the ground.
-Regarding the museum, Galopim de Carvalho says that “There was never any interest on the part of the last two mayors of Sintra to build the museum.
-They always received me with the greatest sympathy and consideration, but, concretely, they did nothing, even when I proposed that the work could be phased in successive years, and that partnerships be found”.
+In August 2020, António Galopim de Carvalho, a geologist and former director of the National Museum of Natural History and Science, Lisbon says he felt like "crying" the last time he was there because "it's turned into a dump.
+The native vegetation, wild, has been advancing and is destroying the slab, which is only 15 centimeters thick".

-Basílio Horta, Mayor of Sintra, says the City Hall doesn't have anything to do with it and proceeds telling that the land is private and that the monument depends on the state.
-Even so, the Mayor of Sintra says he is available to collaborate in the recovery, if requested by the State or by the landowner.
+In 2000, the creation of a museum and interpretive center was approved by the Municipality of Sintra, but was not built.
+Regarding the museum, Galopim de Carvalho says that "There was never any interest on the part of the last two mayors of Sintra to build the museum.
+They always received me with the greatest sympathy and consideration, but, concretely, they did nothing, even when I proposed that the work could be phased in successive years, and that partnerships be found".

-The Institute for Nature Conservation and Forests says that cleaning will be done by its technicians and coordinated by geology technicians “by the end of October.”
-In response to Público, ICNF stated the area was cleared “between the last half of December 2018 and the first half of January 2019”.
+The Institute for Nature Conservation and Forests says that cleaning will be done by its technicians and coordinated by geology technicians "by the end of October".
+In response to Público, ICNF stated the area was cleared "between the last half of December 2018 and the first half of January 2019".